axelarnetwork/axelar-core/docs/cli/axelard_tx_ibc_client_create.md

   -a, --account-number uint      The account number of the signing account (offline mode only) -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "block")
-      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)
+      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)
       --gas-adjustment float     adjustment factor to be multiplied against the estimate returned by the tx simulation; if the gas limit is set manually this flag is ignored  (default 1)
       --gas-prices string        Gas prices in decimal format to determine the transaction fee (e.g. 0.1uatom) --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase is not accessible)
-  -h, --help                     help for open-ack
+  -h, --help                     help for create
       --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory) (default "test") --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device
-      --memo string              Memo to send along with transaction --node string              <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") --offline                  Offline mode (does not allow any online functionality -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature
+      --node string              <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657") --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json), this is an advanced feature